arunprakash-01/LendingClubCaseStudy/README.md

 - What is the dataset that is being used?
 The data set loans.csv is extract of purchases between years 2007-11.

+- What steps that were used in analysis?
+Step 1: Data Cleaning 1
+Step 2: Univariate Analysis
+Step 3: Bivaraiate/Multivariate Analysis
+Step 4: Observations

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions